Cymraeg

 Discover these evocative sights and many other historic nuggets – including some of the country’s most atmospheric and picturesque castles following the Wild Drovers’ Way, a new 180-mile driving route tracing a circuit around the county.

-Along undulating backroads, this scenic tour takes in the county’s colourful towns and comely villages, welcoming pubs and bustling markets.
+Along undulating back roads, this scenic tour takes in the county’s colourful towns and comely villages, welcoming pubs and bustling markets.
 And it reveals the county’s most glorious vistas, sweeping across mountains, valleys and coves.
 There’s also a far few detours recommended along tiny lanes which reward with even less-well-known vistas and historic insights.

 The Wild Drovers’ Way is a journey deep into the heart of real Carmarthenshire.
 This is slow travel at its finest, and can’t be hurried – so allow at least three or four days or more to absorb the finest scenery and sights.